aws/aws-sdk-go-v2/content/en/docs/getting-started.md

 go mod init example
 ```

-After initializing your Go Module project you will be able to retrieve the SDK, and it's required dependencies using
+After initializing your Go Module project you will be able to retrieve the SDK, and its required dependencies using
 the `go get` command.
 These dependencies will be recorded in the `go.mod` file which was created by the previous
 command.